EdrickaMaePaulos/CS2201Team2Lab4/README.md

   Click Set as Startup Project

 4. Run the App
-  Click the green Start button in the toolbar
-  Or press F5 on your keyboard
-  The calculator window will launch and be ready to use
+  Click the green Start button in the toolbar or press F5 on your keyboard The calculator window will launch and be ready to use
 ```